desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Child DNS Operator

-CDS/CDNSKEY records and corresponding signaling records MUST NOT be published without the zone owner's consent.
+It is possible to add CDS/CDNSKEY records and corresponding signaling records to a zone without the domain owner's explicit knowledge.
+To spare domain owners from being caught off guard by the ensuing DS changes, child DNS operators following this practice are advised to make that transparent, such as by informing the domain owner during zone creation (e.g., in a GUI), or by notifying them via email.

+When transferring a zone to another DNS operator, the old and new child DNS operators need to cooperate to achieve a smooth transition, e.g., by using the multi-signer protocols described in [@RFC8901].
-Likewise, the child DNS operator MUST enable the zone owner to signal the desire to turn off DNSSEC by publication of the special-value CDS/CDNSKEY RRset specified in [@!RFC8078] Section 4.
+If all else fails, the domain owner might have to request the removal of all DS records (e.g., by using the special-value CDS/CDNSKEY RRset specified in [@!RFC8078] Section 4) and have the transfer performed insecurely (see [@I-D.hardaker-dnsop-intentionally-temporary-insec].)
-To facilitate transitions between DNS operators, child DNS operators SHOULD support the multi-signer protocols described in [@RFC8901].

 Signaling domains SHOULD be delegated as standalone zones, so that the signaling zone's apex coincides with the signaling domain (such